 The Insurance Disputes Law Review: Germany

-The German insurance market contributes substantially to Germany's prosperity and economic growth.
-With over €202 billion in premium income in 2018, the insurance industry is one of the highest turnover sectors in Germany.
-It is one of the 10 biggest insurance markets worldwide and the second biggest reinsurance market after the US.
-In 2018, over 438 million insurance contracts were taken out.
-Although the current coronavirus pandemic is presumed to lead to heavy losses of the insurance market in 2020, the long-term trend of growth is expected to continue.
+The German insurance market contributes substantially to Germany's prosperity and economic growth.2 With over €221 billion in premium income in 2020, the insurance industry is one of the highest turnover sectors in Germany.3 It is one of the 10 biggest insurance markets worldwide and the second biggest reinsurance market after the US.4 In 2020, 454 million insurance contracts were taken out.5 As the coronavirus pandemic did not lead to the heavy losses in the insurance market predicted for 2020,6 with insurers even expecting a major rise in income of 2 per cent for 2021, the long-term trend of growth is expected to continue.7

-In this context, the effective and cost-efficient settlement of insurance disputes is an important driver for the industry's success.
+In this context, the effective and cost-efficient settlement of insurance disputes remains an important driver for the industry's success.
 It ensures legal certainty and fosters trust in the sector.
 The following chapter gives an overview of the legal framework for insurance disputes in Germany and highlights the current jurisprudence of German courts.

 The legal framework

 The main source of insurance law in Germany is the Insurance Contract Act (VVG).
 It sets out the general rules for insurance contracts as well as the statutory provisions for specific insurance branches.
 The VVG applies to all types of insurance contracts, except for reinsurance and maritime insurance contracts.8 It came into force in 1908 and remained largely unchanged until a major reform in 2008.9 The objective of the reform was to modernise German insurance law and improve the position of the insured person.10

 - the introduction of a right to revoke the insurance contract by the policyholder within 14 days of the conclusion of the contract;11